AI Overview Optimization: How to Get Pulled Into Google's AI Overviews

 Feature Featured snippet AI Overview

-Sources One page Many pages stitched together (often ~8–13)
+Sources One page Many pages stitched together (often about 8–13)

 How the text is made Quoted verbatim Rewritten in Google's own words